 Anthony S. Wierzbicki

-Professor Anthony S. Wierzbicki is consultant in metabolic medicine and chemical pathology and director of the lipid unit at Guy's and St. Thomas’ Hospitals, UK.
-He is a consultant physician in the obesity clinic and currently clinical lead for the automation laboratory services of Viapath.
-His work on cardiometabolic risk factors has led to risk appointment as Honorary Professor of Cardiometabolic Disease at King's College London, UK, and award of the fellowships of the American Heart Association and National Academy of Biochemistry (USA).
+Professor Anthony S. Wierzbicki is Consultant in Metabolic Medicine and Chemical Pathology and Director of the lipid unit at Guy's and St. Thomas’ Hospitals, UK.
+He is a Consultant Physician in the Obesity clinic and currently Clinical Lead for the automation laboratory services of Viapath.
+His work on cardiometabolic risk factors has led to his appointment as Honorary Professor of Cardiometabolic Disease at King's College London, UK, and award of the fellowships of the American Heart Association and National Academy of Biochemistry (USA).
 He has published 300 papers on atherosclerosis and the risk factors involved in its causation.
-He has sat on many UK government panels in cardiovascular medicine, including for the National Institute of Health and Clinical Excellence where he has been a member of Technology Appraisal (2009–13), Diagnostics (2014-) and Highly Specialised Therapies committees (2013) and the Familial Hypercholesterolaemia Guideline Development Group (CG71; 2008–9).
-He chaired the Lipid and Cardiovascular Risk Assessment Guideline (CG181; 2013–14) and now chairs the Chronic Cardiac Failure guideline group (2016-).
+He has sat on many UK government panels in cardiovascular medicine, including for the National Institute of Health and Clinical Excellence where he has been a member of Technology Appraisal (2009–13), Diagnostics (2014-present) and Highly Specialised Therapies committees (2013) and the Familial Hypercholesterolaemia Guideline Development Group (CG71; 2008–9).
+He chaired the Lipid and Cardiovascular Risk Assessment Guideline (CG181; 2013–14) and now chairs the Chronic Cardiac Failure guideline group (2016-present).
 He contributed to the International Guidelines on Familial Hypercholesterolaemia (2014) and the American Heart Association consensus statement about Familial Hypercholesterolaemia (2015).